 When I chose to study Chiropractic it wasn’t something most people had heard of, let alone knew anything about.
-So it was only after watching several Chiropractors at work that I understood a little more; or at least I thought I did.
+So it was only after watching several Chiropractors at work that I understood a little more; or I thought I did.

-Many people would describe the treatment as pretty forceful, and I can’t deny it certainly looks uncomfortable to have it done.
+Many people would describe the treatment as pretty forceful and I can’t deny it certainly looks uncomfortable to have it done.
 Thankfully it’s not, but many of my friends would testify I have a hidden ‘violent’ streak which can come in handy when the effort needed for an adjustment is more than a little nudge or some gentle soft tissue work.

 So, what IS Chiropractic?